What Is Corned Beef?

 What Is the Difference Between Corned Beef and Pastrami?

 Corned beef and pastrami start out the same: briskets are brined and then the corned beef is ready to be cooked.
 For pastrami, the process is not over.
 The cured brisket is dried off and then covered with a thick coat of crushed black pepper, coriander, mustard seed, garlic and whatever secret ingredient the deli making it uses.
 The next step is a day of cold smoking, which imparts flavor but does not cook the pastrami.
-Finally, the pastrami is steamed to preserve it's crust - if it were braised, the crust would float off in the liquid.
+Finally, the pastrami is steamed to preserve its crust - if it were braised, the crust would float off in the liquid.
+For even more info on all the differences, check out our story Corned Beef vs Pastrami.

 How to Make Corned Beef Hash